 The Award was judged at the National Centre for Early Music on Thursday 13 May when the shortlist of entries was performed by Palisander.
 The judges were Palisander; Les Pratt, Producer BBC Radio 3; Delma Tomlin, Director of the National Centre for Early Music.
 Earlier in the day the shortlisted pieces were rehearsed by Palisander in a workshop with the young composers, led by composer Christopher Fox.

-This year the National Centre for Early Music and BBC Radio 3 invited aspiring young composers to create a new work for recorder quartet based on dance-forms, choosing whatever dance-form they liked across all eras and cultures, from the bransle and the galliard to the Charleston and the tango.
+This year the composers were invited to base their works on dance, choosing whatever dance-form they liked across all eras and cultures, from the bransle and the galliard to the Charleston and the tango.